 In October 2003, we established the Deer Park joint venture to develop and own a center in Deer Park, New York.
-Construction has begun on the initial phase that will contain approximately 682,000 square feet including a 32,000 square foot Neiman Marcus Last Call store, which will be the first and only one on Long Island.
-Other tenants will include Anne Klein, Banana Republic, BCBG, Christmas Tree Shops, Eddie Bauer, Reebok, New York Sports Club and others.
-Regal Cinemas has also leased 71,000 square feet for a 16-screen Cineplex, one of the few state of the art cineplexes on Long Island.
-We currently expect to have a grand opening celebration on October 23, 2008.
-Upon completion of the project, the shopping center will contain over 800,000 square feet.
+On October 23, 2008, we held the grand opening of the initial phase that contains approximately 682,000 square feet including a 32,000 square foot Neiman Marcus Last Call store, which will be the first and only one on Long Island.
+Other tenants include Anne Klein, Banana Republic, BCBG, Christmas Tree Shops, Eddie Bauer, Reebok, New York Sports Club and others.
+Regal Cinemas has also leased 67,000 square feet for a 16-screen Cineplex, one of the few state of the art cineplexes on Long Island.
+The retail space at the center opened 77% leased.
+Upon completion of the project, the entire shopping center will contain over 800,000 square feet.

-In June 2008, we made additional capital contributions of \$1.5 million to Deer Park.
+During 2008, we made additional capital contributions of \$1.6 million to Deer Park.
 Both of the other venture partners made equity contributions equal to ours.
-After making the above contribution, the total amount of equity contributed by each venture partner to the project was approximately \$4.7 million.
+After making the above contribution, the total amount of equity contributed by each venture partner to the project was approximately \$4.8 million.

-In May 2007, the joint venture closed on a \$284.0 million construction loan for the project with a weighted average interest rate of 30 day LIBOR plus 1.49%.
-Over the life of the loan, if certain criteria are met, the weighted average interest rate can decrease to 30 day LIBOR plus 1.23%.
-The loan, which had a balance as of June 30, 2008 of \$151.6 million, is scheduled to mature in May 2010 with a one year extension option at that date.
+In May 2007, the joint venture closed on a \$284.0 million construction loan for the project with a weighted average interest rate of one month LIBOR plus 1.49%.
+Over the life of the loan, if certain criteria are met, the weighted average interest rate can decrease to one month LIBOR plus 1.23%.
+The construction loan, which had a balance as of September 30, 2008 of \$196.4 million, is scheduled to mature in May 2010 with a one year extension option at that date.
 The loan is collateralized by the property as well as limited joint and several guarantees by all three venture partners.
 The joint venture entered into two interest rate swap agreements during June 2007.
-The first swap is for a notional amount of \$49.0 million and the second is a forward starting interest rate swap agreement with escalating notional amounts that totaled \$66.9 million as of June 30, 2008.
+The first swap is for a notional amount of \$49.0 million and the second is a forward starting interest rate swap agreement with escalating notional amounts that totaled \$82.4 million as of September 30, 2008.
 The notional amount of the forward starting interest rate swap agreement will total \$121.0 million as of November 1, 2008.
 The agreements expire on June 1, 2009.
 These swaps will effectively change the rate of interest on up to \$170.0 million of variable rate construction debt to a fixed rate of 6.75%.